-The Cabinet (Resources) is recommended to:
+The Cabinet (Resources) Panel is recommended to:

-- Authorise the Service Director of City Housing to negotiate terms for the acquisition of the property to negotiate terms for the acquisition of the property 45 Springhill Road, Wednesfield, Wolverhampton, WV11 3AW, and, in default of that acquisition, give authority for a compulsory purchase order (CPO) to be made under Part II Section 17 Housing Act 1985 in respect of the property. - 2.
+- Authorise the Director of City Housing to negotiate terms for the acquisition of the property 50 Crowther Street, Wolverhampton WV10 9AG, and, in default of that acquisition, give authority for a compulsory purchase order (CPO) to be made under Part II Section 17 Housing Act 1985 in respect of the property. - 2.
 Approve expenditure for the potential acquisition of the property, with subsequent capital receipts being recycled within the Empty Property Strategy programme. - 3.
-In the event that the property is improved and re-occupied to the satisfaction of the Service Director of City Housing, authorise withdrawal of the property from the CPO.
+In the event that the property is improved and re-occupied to the satisfaction of the Director of City Housing, authorise withdrawal of the property from the CPO.

-- 4. Following any acquisition, authorise the Service Director of City Housing to dispose of the property on the open market on condition that the property is refurbished and reoccupied with in six or 12 months (as appropriate to the scale of the works). - 5.
-Authorise the Director of Governance to: - a) Take all reasonable steps as soon as it is reasonably practical to secure the making, confirmation and implementation of the CPO including the publication and service of all Notices and the presentation of the Council's case at any Public Inquiry. - b) Approve agreements with the owners of the property setting out the terms for the withdrawal of objections to the CPO, and/or making arrangements for re-housing or relocation of any occupiers. - c) Approve the making of a General Vesting Declaration (the property is brought into Council ownership via this process). - d) Approve the disposal of the whole and/ or parts of the property by auction, tender or private treaty.
+- 4. Following any acquisition, authorise the Director of City Housing to dispose of the property on the open market on condition that the property is refurbished and reoccupied with in six or 12 months (as appropriate to the scale of the works). - 5.
+Authorise the Head of Legal Services to: - a) Take all reasonable steps as soon as it is reasonably practical to secure the making, confirmation and implementation of the CPO including the publication and service of all Notices and the presentation of the Council's case at any Public Inquiry. - b) Approve agreements with the owners of the property setting out the terms for the withdrawal of objections to the CPO, and/or making arrangements for re-housing or relocation of any occupiers. - c) Approve the making of a General Vesting Declaration (the property is brought into Council ownership via this process). - d) Approve the disposal of the whole and/ or parts of the property by auction, tender or private treaty.